Tjaart55/Tjaart55/CV Tjaart Swanepoel Compact.md

 **Senior Design Engineer \| UGL \|** October 2023 - Present\| Melbourne, Australia

--  Projects and development as part of the train control systems team...
+-  As a senior design engineer at UGL, I expanded on my knowledge of systems engineering and I used these skills and principles to guide me through projects from start to end.
+While working as a member of UGL’s train control systems team, I delivered technical documentation and relied on my technical background to successfully deliver UGL’s train control system across Australia.

+-  The skills required to be successful in my roll involved knowledge in the following key areas; project engineering, railway principles, computer networking, application programming, and communications systems.

 **Software Engineer \| Bathurst Resources Limited** \| Feb 2023 – August 2023\| Westport, New Zealand

--   Development of a comprehensive fleet management system used at coal mines.
-The solution includes Linux, 32-bit controllers, JS, Node.js, and differential GPS technologies.
+-   During my time at the mine I formed part of the development team working on a comprehensive mining fleet management solution for coal mines.
+The solution included Linux, 32-bit controllers, JS, Node.js, and differential GPS technologies.
 The system aims to create a safer and more productive environment for mine operators.
-The in-cab functionality includes real-time dig plan views, reporting, tracking, danger-area warnings, collision avoidance, and more.
+The in-cab functionality of the system included real-time dig plan views, reporting, tracking, danger-area visualisation, collision avoidance, and more.

+-   As a fleet management software engineer at Bathurst Mining, I spent most of my time working on the front-end of the system improving the overall look and ease of navigation.
+I also developed test applications to test the back-end together with the front-end.

+-   I learnt more about JS, GIT, software management tools, Linux and accurate GPS technologies.

 **Development Engineer \| Radio Data Communications** - March 2019 – Dec 2022 \| Edenvale, South Africa